This page tells you about diagnosing prostate cancer and the tests you might have. There is information about

 If a prostate biopsy is negative but your doctor thinks there you may have a small tumour on your prostate, they may suggest that you have a trans perineal template biopsy or targeted biopsy.
 These procedures can sometimes find a prostate cancer that has been missed by other types of biopsy.

-You have a template biopsy under local or general anaesthetic and may have a tube (catheter) into your bladder to drain urine.
+You have a template biopsy under local or general anaesthetic and may have a tube (catheter) inserted into your bladder to drain urine.
 You have antibiotics beforehand.

 To do the biopsy the doctor puts a template with holes approximately 5 mm apart over the area of skin behind the testicles (the perineum).
 With the guidance of an ultrasound, the doctor puts a biopsy needle in through the different holes in the template, to take samples from particular areas of the prostate.
 They may take between 30 to 50 samples.